seanpm2001/seanpm2001/README.md

 - [2024.04.05] The amount has dropped down with the 2024, Friday, April 5th update, but I still can't get the document to render now
 - [2024.04.06] The file is back to normal standing, and the rendering issue has been fixed.
 I am still working on keeping the file under 524,289 bytes
 - [2024.04.07] Something may need to be done with the `What I'm currently working on§Major projects` section, as it is the biggest part of this file, yet it can't be shrunk easily.
 I am still working on keeping the file under 524,289 bytes
+- [2024.04.08] Size wasn't as much of a concern today, but I am still being cautious

 - [`View this section separately`](/Segments/Size-warning/README.md)